Laravel-Lang/lang/_includes/announce.md

-10 January 2014 : Indonesian ready for Laravel 4.1
+13 January 2014 : Swedish and Norwegian Bokmål ready for Laravel 4.1